-Adjust Picture Controls.
-Note that this tool is available with RAW pictures only.
+Adjust Picture Control settings for the SDR tone range.
+Note that this tool is only available with RAW pictures and merged pixel shift pictures.

-Olivity Color Reproduction Process
+1 Color Reproduction Process

 Choose a color reproduction process.
 The choice of Picture Controls varies with the option selected.
-[Camera compatible] is the only option available for RAW pictures in NRW format or that were taken with a camera that supports the latest Picture Controls.
+For RAW pictures in NRW format or pictures that were taken with a camera that supports the latest Picture Controls, this setting cannot be selected because it is fixed at the same setting for [Color Reproduction Process] under [NEF (RAW) Processing] in the options dialog (262, 275).